tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

 }
 ```

-As an interesting aside, while I was working on this Amazon released [support for querystring invalidation/versioning][7], which is SquishIt&#8217;s default behavior.
-I had planned to add a release note telling people that they would need to use squishit&#8217;s &#8220;hash in filename&#8221; option, but it seems like now there won&#8217;t be any need 🙂
+As an interesting aside, while I was working on this Amazon released [support for querystring invalidation/versioning][7], which is SquishIt's default behavior.
+I had planned to add a release note telling people that they would need to use squishit's “hash in filename” option, but it seems like now there won't be any need 🙂

 ### Neat, But How Do I Use This?

-It&#8217;s nice that this all works on paper (and in unit tests) but how do we actually tie everything together?
+It's nice that this all works on paper (and in unit tests) but how do we actually tie everything together?
 One of the key design decisions was that the renderer is instantiated with pre-initialized CloudFront and S3 clients.
-This way users aren&#8217;t locked into a certain method of getting credentials or anything like that.
+This way users aren't locked into a certain method of getting credentials or anything like that.
 To use the custom renderer for only a particular bundle usage would be something like this:

 ```csharp
 var s3client = new AmazonS3Client("accessKey", "secretKey");